ladidacode/num-list-generator/README.md

 Example usage:

     ./generator 1 2
-Will generate two strings of numbers one ranging from "0" to "9" and the seccond one from "00" to "99"
+Will generate two list of strings of numbers one ranging from "0" to "9" and the seccond one from "00" to "99"

     ./generator 2
-Will generate one string of numbers ranging from "00" to "99"
+Will generate one list of string of numbers ranging from "00" to "99"

 Best used redirecting to a file: